noisyboiler/wampy/README.rst

     Out[3]: u'0b1100100'

-Check out the full documentation at ReadTheDocs_.
+Please check out the full documentation at ReadTheDocs_ for more patterns.

+Thank you.

 Build the docs
 ~~~~~~~~~~~~~~